 Section 1 of this bill establishes new procedures for the retention and destruction of certain quantities of any substance that is alleged to be marijuana which has been seized as evidence by a law enforcement agency.
-Section 1 authorizes a law enforcement agency that has seized such a substance to destroy any amount of the substance that exceeds 10 pounds without court approval if the law enforcement agency: (1) weighs the substance; (2) takes and retains certain samples of the substance for evidentiary purposes; and (3) takes photographs that reasonably demonstrate the total amount of the substance.
+Section 1 authorizes a law enforcement agency that has seized such a substance to destroy any amount of [4] the substance [that is alleged to be a controlled substance, dangerous drug or immediate procurser] that exceeds 10 pounds [if the substance is alleged to be marijuana or 1 pound of any other substance] without court approval if the law enforcement agency: (1) weighs the substance; (2) takes and retains certain samples of the substance for evidentiary purposes; and (3) takes photographs that reasonably demonstrate the total amount of the substance.